rancher/docs/content/rancher/v2.6/en/installation/resources/k8s-tutorials/gke/_index.md

 The cluster needs an Ingress so that Rancher can be accessed from outside the cluster.

-The following command installs an `nginx-ingress-controller` with a LoadBalancer service:
+The following command installs an `nginx-ingress-controller` with a LoadBalancer service on a Kubernetes cluster version of >= 1.22:

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx